sohjunjie/CZ3005---doctor-chatbot/README.md

 # CZ3005---doctor-chatbot
-Text-messaging-based doctor chatbot that diagnose patient illness
+Text-messaging-based doctor chatbot that diagnose patient illness.
+The patient can press yes or no button to reply the doctor.
+Restart button can be press to restart the doctor chatbot.

 ## Technologies used
 - SWI-Prolog